unm-historiography/metahistory/docs/loading-images.md

 You already have this code in what you grabbed from the sample essay, but below you'll find explanations of what to change.

-### Edit parameters
+### Edit parameters carefully (IMPORTANT!)
-The parameters (class, width, caption) are self explanatory, but note that:
+The parameters (class, width, caption) are self explanatory once you see the examples below, but note that:
 - `image-url` is the ONLY the filename of the image, with appropriate extension (`.jpg`, `.png`, `.jpeg`, etc).
 - `source-url` is the URL of wherever you got the image.
 This is so people can go see the original and how it's published.
-- **Make sure the image filename as it appears in the code block and your repository MATCH EXACTLY.**
+- Make sure the image filename as it appears in the code block and your repository MATCH EXACTLY.
-- ** If you want to use DOUBLE QUOTES in your caption, you need to have a backslash in front of them, like `caption="This is my \"quote\" in my caption."`
+- If you want to use DOUBLE QUOTES in your caption, you need to have a backslash in front of them, like `caption="This is my \"quote\" in my caption."`

 ### Double check and commit your changes